The Best Ways To Make Your Home and Move Environmentally Friendly

 Maintain your furnace and A/C. Your HVAC system is responsible for a large portion of your home’s energy consumption, so keeping it in tip-top shape will not only lower your utility bills but also reduce your home’s use of non-renewable resources and its emissions of greenhouse gases.
 Have your furnace professionally tuned up before you need it each fall, and have your A/C serviced before it’s time to turn it on in the spring.

 Install solar panels.
 When it’s time to make upgrades, consider installing solar panels on your home.
 Solar power has come a long way in the past decade, and it’s less expensive and more reliable than ever before.
-Solar power is pollution-free, and it’s less expensive than the non-renewable alternatives.
+It is pollution-free and less expensive than the non-renewable alternatives.

 Invest in ENERGY STAR appliances.
 As you move through life in your new home, replace appliances that break down with new ENERGY STAR appliances.
 ENERGY STAR is a program by the U.S. Department of Energy that clearly identifies the household appliances with the highest energy efficiency and, therefore, the lowest operating costs.